India to produce its most expensive film ever

 The upcoming "Baahubali 2: The Conclusion" is a mythological saga based on a traditional plot of good vs. evil and charts the journey of a prince who rediscovers his royal roots and sets out to reclaim his kingdom.

-The first installment drew comparisons to "The Lord of the Rings" and the second has already made $74 billion through satellite and screening rights ahead of its April 28 release.
+The first installment drew comparisons to "The Lord of the Rings" and the second has already made $74 million through satellite and screening rights ahead of its April 28 release, according to the Indian Express.
 It's good news for the visual effects (VFX) laden film that cost $38.7 million to make.

 VFX sector blows up